dsanson/termpdf/README.md

 -   extract range of pages to pdf ([count]y, yy, y'[mark]) or as text (YY, Y'[mark])
 -   printing (p)

+All of this works pretty well on iTerm2 (but see the known issues).
+It is still wonky on X11.

+:q
 Installation
 ============